decidables/decidables/README.md

 ### Features/Bugs/Notes

+- Use localStorage or sessionStorage for maintaining page state?
 - Use prettier?
 - Better CSS linting - more stylistic rules?
 - Cleanup headers and comments in all *.js files!